tusmechmes/Narwhal/README.md

     - when the file specifies 1 extruder and the system has 2 installed, ability to select which one would extrude.
     - Ability to select out of 9 "center of mass" positions to print around.
 I found myself continuously printing at various corders to avoid re-shmearing ABS "glue" on the platform and avoid cooldown/heatup timely cycles. so would be nice to be able to specify: print on top-left cornet or "middle" or "left" etc.
     - Provide alerts (warnings)
-      - File temp doesn't equal installed fillament temp
+      - File temp doesn't equal installed filament temp
       - Number of extureders in file is more than installed extruders
   - Menus:
     - Show a "down" and "up" arrows on the left of the MENU screens if there are more MENU items below or above.